 CLICK HERE to learn about plans for major improvements in the near future!

 With its purchase of the Prince, PFS supported the preservation of one of Philadelphia’s distinguished historic buildings.
-Dating from 1880, the structure currently known as the Prince was a movie theater beginning in 1921, and saw a number of Hollywood premieres, including 1949’s Adam’s Rib.
-Renovated in 1999 as a multi-use theater for film, live performance, dance and cabaret, and further updated in 2013, the Prince has been a venue for the Philadelphia Film Festival since 1999.
+Dating from 1880, the structure formerly known as the Prince was a movie theater beginning in 1921, and saw a number of Hollywood premieres, including 1949’s Adam’s Rib.
+Renovated in 1999 as a multi-use theater for film, live performance, dance and cabaret, and further updated in 2013, the Prince had been a venue for the Philadelphia Film Festival since 1999.